mehstruslehpy/Documents/Lisp/argBuilderFirstOrder/README.md

 # Things that are sort of bugs but it's debatable:

 Currently the program does not care if it is printing a quantified proposition, meaning a statement that is NOT a predicate but is still quantified.
-For example: "(Some x)D" is a possible formula.
+For example: $\exists x D$ is a possible formula.

 Currently the program does not care if it quantifies an expression and then never places the quantified variable in that expression.
-For example: "(Some x)Pab" is a possible formula.
+For example: $\exists x Pab$ is a possible formula.